Shubham-Somani/aws-s3/README.md

-# A wrapper for s3 to retrieve / upload / delete s3 objects
+# A wrapper for AWS S3 to retrieve / upload / delete S3 objects